 These online archives provide materials related to the Holocaust prior to and including World War II.

-These three sites are focused purely on the Holocaust.
+These four sites are focused purely on the Holocaust.